Looe Flood Defence and Regeneration Scheme

 As well as demonstrating the technical feasibility of this option, the OBC sets out how it will help to promote economic growth.
 It also defines the scope of environmental issues that will require further assessment.
 The OBC will be initially reviewed by a number of internal boards before being submitted to the Council’s Cabinet for approval.

-Following the process of Cornwall Council approval and Environment Agency assurance, the OBC will then be ready to submit to other government departments for application for funding to match fund the potential FDGiA.
+Following the process of securing Cornwall Council approval and technical assurance, the OBC will then be ready to submit to other government departments for application for funding to match fund the potential FDGiA.

 Subject to securing funding, the project will move into its ‘Detailed Design Stage’.
 During this stage an Environmental Impact Assessment (EIA) will be carried out, applications for Planning Permission, a Harbour Revision Order and a Marine License will be prepared and submitted, negotiations with affected landowners will begin and tenders will be issued to select a contractor to carry out detailed designs and construction works.